chinmayroy/ai-image-analysis-qap/README.md

     ```

 2.  **Configure Environment Variables**
-    Create a `.env` file in the root directory and add your secrets:
+    Create a `.env` file in the root directory (Inside backend folder) and add your secrets:
     ```properties
     # --- Backend Secrets ---
     SECRET_KEY=your_django_secret_key_here